algorand/go-algorand/scripts/release/README.md

 This is all of the manual work that needs to be done.

 > You may be wondering why it's necessary to automate the GPG bits.
 Well, this is to circumvent the need to somehow get the private key onto the remote machine, which we definitely don't want to do.
-See this explanation.
+See [this explanation].

 ## Build Artifacts